Saint Joseph – his feast day is coming up on March 19 – “with the Infant Jesus…”

 * * * *

-The upper image is courtesy of Saint Joseph – Wikipedia, the free encyclopedia, which also noted that the “Pauline epistles make no reference to Jesus’ father; nor does the Gospel of Mark.”
+The upper image is courtesy of Saint Joseph – Wikipedia, which also noted that the “Pauline epistles make no reference to Jesus’ father; nor does the Gospel of Mark.”
 The caption for the painting: “Saint Joseph with the Infant Jesus, Guido Reni (c.
 1635).”

 The plot summary of the movie version of Passover Plot was written by Mike Konczewski.

 The Schonfield image is courtesy of the zenker review.